google/quota-monitoring-solution/README.md

 ## 1. Summary

-Quota Monitoring Solution is a stand-alone application of an easy-to-deploy Data Studio dashboard with alerting capabilities showing all usage and quota limits in an organization or folder.
+Quota Monitoring Solution is a stand-alone application of an easy-to-deploy Looker Studio dashboard with alerting capabilities showing all usage and quota limits in an organization or folder.

 ### 1.1 Four Initial Features